ctsc/BlackJack_Game/README.md

 - Responsive design verification
 - User experience evaluation
 - Bug reporting and tracking
-- Presentation support
+- Presentation engineering

 ---

 ## 📄 License

-This project was created as a student assignment for CSC 4370/6370 Web Programming at [University Name], Fall 2025.
+This project was created as a student assignment for CSC 4370/6370 Web Programming at GSU, Fall 2025.

 ---